ApprecieOpenSource/Apprecie/README.md

 # README #

-Please see the [setup document](Apprecie/documentation/Apprecie Development Environment Setup v005.doc) to show how to set up a Development Environment for the Apprecie Platform on a Windows 10 machine.
+Please see the setup document "/documentation/Apprecie Development Environment Setup v005.doc" to show how to set up a Development Environment for the Apprecie Platform on a Windows 10 machine.
 If defines how to both create the Runtime Environment along with Managing the Codebase connected to a GIT repository.

 The Apprecie Platform is written using PHP and JQuery with a MySQL database.
 It uses two frameworks to simplify development, Phalcon for server side and Angular for client side processing.